By Syed Hussain · Heuresis

 Every signal degrades.
 Noise is inevitable; fidelity is the battle.
 But there is a category of degradation that originates at the source, one Shannon never modeled.
 A well-built channel carrying a corrupted signal produces a convincing lie at scale.
 I call the accumulated distance between signal and source brand debt, and it compounds silently until the structure fails under its own growth.

 At five hundred followers, the divergence is invisible.
 At five hundred thousand, every new follower is a potential auditor.
-The internet is a fossil record, not a whiteboard, and AI has made cross-referencing contradictions a thirty-second operation.
-Levine's Truth-Default Theory shows that humans are biologically wired to presume honesty, accepting signals as truthful until something triggers doubt.
-AI breaks every trigger.
-The base rate of honest signal transmission across the internet is dropping while the tools to detect the drop accelerate.
+The internet is a fossil record, not a whiteboard, and AI has made cross-referencing and pattern-matching a thirty-second operation.
+The base rate of honest signal transmission is dropping while the tools to detect the drop accelerate.

-Truth is the first variable because it sets direction: whether each cycle strengthens the system's integrity or degrades it.
+Truth is the gate because it sets direction before anything else runs.
+You either have signal integrity or you don't — and there is no partial credit.
 High truth alignment means the source and the transmitted signal converge over time, gaining credibility under scrutiny.
 Low truth alignment means they diverge, and the divergence accelerates precisely when you can least afford it, at maximum amplification.
-Look, truth is the interest rate on the entire model.
+Truth is the interest rate on the entire model.
 Every other variable compounds in the direction it sets.

 Most businesses fail at AI implementation for the same reason most buildings collapse: nobody mapped the structure holding the weight.